ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 | STATS COUNT() BY client.geo.country_iso_code
 ```

 Ah!
 It appears that this specific version of the Chrome browser has only been seen in the `TW` region!
-That makes sense!
+Quite possibly, Google has rolled out a specialized or canary version of their browser first in the `TW` region.

 Congratulations!
 We found our problem!
-Now let's find a way to make this easier to catch in the future.
+In the next challenge, we will setup a way to catch new User Agents in the future.

 # Summary